-The Board is committed to maintaining a sound system of risk management and internal control in the Group and is pleased to provide the following Internal Control Statement (the "Statement"), which outlines the nature and scope of risk management and internal control of the Group during the financial year under review.
+The Board of Directors ("the Board") is committed to maintain a sound system of risk management and internal control ("system") in Wellcall Holdings Berhad ("the Company") and its subsidiary company ("the Group"), and is pleased to provide the following Internal Control Statement ("Statement"), which outlines the nature and scope of risk management and internal control of the Group during the financial year under review.
 This Statement also takes into account the Statement on Risk Management and Internal Control - Guidelines for Directors of Listed Issuers released by Bursa Malaysia Securities Berhad ("Bursa Securities") on the issuance of Internal Control Statement pursuant to paragraph 15.26(b) of the Listing Requirements of Bursa Securities for Main Market.